sharootonian/PA-TCT/README.md

 Data and code for "Path Integration in Large-Scale Space and with Novel Geometries: Comparing Vector Addition and Encoding-Error Models"

-* Use Main.R to read the processed data and recreate the main figures in the manuscript.\
+* Main.R recreate the main figures in the manuscript.
-* The R folder holds functions used for plotting and analysis.\
+* The R folder holds functions used for plotting and analysis.
-* The Matlab folder includes functions for model fitting and simulations.\
+* The Matlab folder includes functions for model fitting and simulations.

 <pre>